nsckir/groceries-classification/README.md

 the learning rate and the number of steps.
 The final model achieves 92% top5 accuracy on the validation set.

-I have saved the final model in [s3://scoodit.models/](https://console.aws.amazon.com/s3/buckets/scoodit.models?region=us-east-1&tab=overview)
-From there it can be deployed with Tensorflow Serving or AWS lambda.
-I have posted the details and examples in the slack channel.

 ## Validate the model on the grocery snaps
 <a name="validate"/>